By Deborah Goonan, Independent American Communities

 However, the law still allows a loophole for third party collection agents to demand payment of their legal fees before they can reduce or pay off the balance of the actual HOA assessment delinquency.
 That policy is likely to lead to more HOA foreclosures, rather than preventing them.

-See Attorney Jonathan Dessaules’ well-written explanation of why SB1531 is bad for homeowners in the source links below.
+See Attorney Jonathan Dessaules’ well-written explanation of why SB1531 is bad for homeowners:

 The Senate did add a common sense amendment requiring certified mail and 30-day advance notice of collections and lien notifications.

-However, the bill also creates a legal obligation for all associations with more than 50 units to send monthly account statements to each member by snail mail, even if the association already provides monthly payment books and/or online access to statements.
+The legislation also creates an obligation for all associations with more than 50 units to send monthly account statements to each member by postal mail, or electronic delivery, at the choice of the member-homeowner.

-These amendments create additional responsibilities for the association, when at least 80% of voting interests favor of terminating the association.
+These amendments to the Condominium Act create additional responsibilities for the association, when at least 80% of voting interests favor of terminating the association.

-First, the condo association would be required to conduct an open meeting and present written proof that is has gathered sufficient votes in favor of termination.
+First, the condo association is now required to conduct an open meeting and present written proof that is has gathered sufficient votes in favor of termination.

-Second, if a condo owner who disagrees with the association’s appraised value of a unit would be entitled to pay for a second appraisal.
-If the appraisal amounts differ by more than 5%, an Arbitrator will decide on fair market value for the unit.
+Second, if a condo owner who disagrees with the association’s appraised value of a unit is entitled to pay for a second appraisal.
+If the two appraisal amounts differ by more than 5%, an Arbitrator will decide on fair market value for the unit.
 If the appraisal amounts differ by 5% or less, the unit owner would be compensated the higher amount.

-The bill also adds 5% of the sale price of the unit for relocation expenses.
+The legislation also adds 5% of the sale price of the unit for relocation expenses.